vboyev-MSFT/defender-docs/defender-xdr/defender-experts-scoped-coverage.md

 ## Using Defender Experts scoped coverage

 You can create a predefined Microsoft Defender for Endpoint device group or a Microsoft Entra ID user group in the Microsoft Defender portal to which you can add devices and users, respectively.
-The name assigned to the created device or user group must begin with:
+The name assigned to the created device or user group should be:

 - **Defender_Experts_Scoped_Coverage_Devices**
 - **Defender_Experts_Scoped_Coverage_Users**